ababic/django-cogwheels/docs/source/usage/implementing-a-regular-setting.rst

 Validation and error handling
 =============================

-Cogwheels doesn't apply any validation to regular setting values at all by default.

-If you need to apply validation to setting values in your app, you'll need to implement this yourself.
-One way to do this would be to add a property method to your app's settings helper for the setting in question. e.g.:
+Cogwheels doesn't apply any validation to regular setting values by default.
+If you need to apply custom validation for a specific setting in your app, you'll need to implement that validation yourself.
+A sensible approach is to add a custom property method to your app's settings helper, like so:

 .. code-block:: python